-POSSIBLE CAUSE(S) SYMPTOM: Oven will not fire.
-SUGGESTED REMEDY Gas turned off.
-Turn the gas valve to ON. - Oven not plugged in. • Plug in electrical supply cord.
-Power switch on the control panel is off. • Set the control panel to COOK or OVEN ON.
-Control set below ambient temperature. • Set to desired cook temperature.
-Doors are open. • Close doors.
-Computerized controls - error code on display. • SYMPTOM: Oven does not come to ready.
-The oven has not reached preheat temperature • Wait for oven to reach preheat temperature.
-Gas valve not turned on completely. • Check the gas valve, turn on fully if necessary.
-The quick disconnect is not connected. • Reconnect the quick connect.
-Check all gas connections.
-Gas pressure to oven is too low. • Call your local gas representative.
-Fan delay feature may be activated, if applicabl e. • Deactivate fan delay feature.
-Internal problem with main temperature control.
-SYMPTOM: Convection fan does not run.
-Oven is not plugged in. • Plug in electrical supply cord.
-Oven is not set to the cook mode. • Set the control panel to COOK or OVEN ON.
-Circuit breaker tripped. • Reset the breaker.
-Fan delay feature may be activated, if applicable e. • Deactivate fan delay feature.
-Doors are open • Close doors.
+POSSIBLE CAUSE(S) SUGGESTED REMEDY SYMPTOM: Heating elements do not come on Oven not plugged in.
+Plug in electrical supply cord.
+Power switch on the control panel is off.
+Set the control panel to COOK or OVEN ON Control set below ambient temperature.
+Set to desired cook temperature.
+Doors are open.
+Close doors.
+Computerized controls - error code on display ' .
+SYMPTOM: Oven does not come to ready.
+The oven has not reached preheat temperatu re. • Wait for oven to reach preheat temperature.
+Fan delay feature may be activated, if applica ble. • Deactivate fan delay feature.
+Internal problem with main temperature contr ol. • SYMPTOM: Convection fan does not run.
+Oven is not plugged in.
+Plug in electrical supply cord.
+Oven is not set to the cook mode.
+Set the control panel to COOK or OVEN ON Circuit breaker tripped.
+Reset the breaker.
+Fan delay feature may be activated, if application ble. • Deactivate fan delay feature.
+Doors are open Close doors.
 SYMPTOM: General baking problems.
-Computerized controls - incorrect product progr ming. ram- Reprogram control per Operation section.
-Thermostat out of calibration. • Improper oven venting. • ever, that All repairs and/or adjustments be done by your local Blodgett service agency and not by the owner/operator.
+Computerized controls - incorrect product proming. gram- • Reprogram control per Operation section.
+Thermostat out of calibration. • ever, that All repairs and/or adjustments be done by your local Blodgett service agency and not by the owner/operator.
 Blodgett cannot assume responsibility for damage as a result of servicing done by unqualified personnel.

-MARNING!!
+WARNING!!